 Average customers don’t pay much attention to the after-delivery process.
-However, sometimes your expectations aren’t met and then you’ll have to deal with a return.
+However, sometimes your expectations aren’t met, and then you’ll have to deal with a return.
 E-commerce has witnessed a serious spike in returns over a few recent years, so reverse logistics services gained popularity as well.
-In this blog, we’re explaining what exactly reverse logistics is, taking a closer look at its types, and going over its benefits.
+In this blog, we’re explaining what exactly closed loop supply chain is, taking a closer look at its types, and going over its benefits.

 This term was introduced by James R. Stock in 1992 and it has evolved through nearly three decades.
 At the time of writing, reverse logistics refers to a form of a supply chain, where goods are returned from end customers to retailers, manufacturers, or even suppliers.
 This is a universal notion for all movements that presuppose at least one step ‘backward’ from customers to other parties involved in the process.
 In short, reverse logistics deals with any aftermarket operations related to goods and services.
 They include, but aren’t limited to: